cloudify-cosmo/cloudify-manager/README.md

 ```

 Pressing Ctrl+C will stop cosmo processes, but will not destroy the LXC machine.
+The LXC ip address is 10.0.3.5 and the python web server listens on port 8888.
 ```
 wget -O /dev/stdout http://10.0.3.5:8888
 ```